-The Digital Humanities Start-Up Grants program awards relatively small grants to support the planning stages of innovative projects that promise to benefit the humanities.
+The Digital Humanities Start-Up Grants program awards relatively small grants to support the planning stages of digital projects that promise to benefit the humanities.
 The program supports both new projects in early stages of development and efforts to reinvigorate existing or dormant projects in innovative ways.

 Proposals should be for the planning or initial stages of digital initiatives in any area of the humanities.
 Digital Humanities Start-Up Grants may involve

 - creating or enhancing experimental, computationally-based methods or techniques for humanities research, teaching, preservation, or public programming;

 - pursuing scholarship that examines the history, criticism, and philosophy of digital culture and its impact on society, or explores the philosophical or practical implications and impact of digital humanities in specific fields or disciplines; or